Need help? Detailed instructions here

 Once done I submitted it to another comic book appraisal site and the two were valuations were reassuringly close.
 This gave me confidence to move forward and I decided to do so with Ashley, based on his patience and availability for questions and concerns along the way.

-Actually he made the whole process almost enjoyable and certainly comforting.
 I would highly recommend him for the positive way this experience unspooled.

 Rona, NY State